Measuring Sustainable Tourism Development in the Heart of the Alps

-Tyrol, one of Austria’s nine federal states, lies at the heart of the Alps and is known for its breathtaking mountain landscapes, crystal-clear lakes, and authentic alpine culture.
+Tyrol, one of Austria’s nine federal states, lies in the heart of the Alps and is known for its breathtaking mountain landscapes, crystal-clear lakes, and authentic alpine culture.
 Home to about 780,000 people and covering around 12,600 km² (Statistics Austria, 2025), Tyrol is both a vibrant living space and the strongest tourism region in the Alpine arc.
-With over 12 million arrivals and 48 million overnight stays in the tourism year 2023/2024 (F.acT, 2025), tourism is not only a key driver of Tyrol’s economy but also an integral part of its regional identity.
+With over 12.8 million arrivals and 49.6 million overnight stays in the tourism year 2024/2025 (Tyrolean Regional Statistics Division, 2025), tourism is not only a key driver of Tyrol’s economy but also an integral part of its regional identity.

 Tourism in Tyrol is organized through 34 regional Tourism Associations, which are united under the Federation of Tyrolean Tourism Associations.
-Together with the Province of Tyrol and Tirol Werbung, the province’s regional destination management organization, they ensure coordinated tourism governance, strategic development, and knowledge exchange across the region.
+Together with the Tyroelan Regional Government and Tirol Werbung, the province’s regional destination management organization, they ensure coordinated tourism governance, strategic development, and knowledge exchange across the region.

 For decades, Tyrol has balanced the needs of its residents with those of its visitors through participatory strategies and strong collaboration between government, research institutions, and the tourism industry.
 This approach has created a solid foundation for responsible, future-oriented destination development and lead to the integration of sustainability as one of the central elements of Tyrol’s tourism strategy.
 “The Tirolean Way – Perspectives for the responsible development of tourism” (2021) emphasizes ecological, social, and economic responsibility as equally important dimensions of success and already establishes a framework for multidimensional monitoring and evaluation of tourism development.
 These principles are reinforced in the Tyrolean Tourism Act (2022), which requires all Tourism Associations to appoint a sustainability coordinator, develop a sustainability strategy, and publish an annual sustainability report — a unique model in Austria and beyond.